autofac/Autofac.Extensions.DependencyInjection/README.md

 This quick start shows how to use the `IServiceProviderFactory{T}` integration that ASP.NET Core supports to help automatically build the root service provider for you.
 If you want more manual control, [check out the documentation for examples](https://autofac.readthedocs.io/en/latest/integration/aspnetcore.html).

 - Reference the `Autofac.Extensions.DependencyInjection` package from NuGet.
-- In your `Program.Main` method, where you configure the `WebHostBuilder`, call `AddAutofac` to hook Autofac into the startup pipeline.
+- In your `Program.Main` method, where you configure the `HostBuilder`, call `UseAutofac` to hook Autofac into the startup pipeline.
 - In the `ConfigureServices` method of your `Startup` class register things into the `IServiceCollection` using extension methods provided by other libraries.
 - In the `ConfigureContainer` method of your `Startup` class register things directly into an Autofac `ContainerBuilder`.